luabikoye/php_express/README.md

 # php_express

 ## Assignment for Day 1
+ - Replicate the contact form submission on a new registration page with the details below & have the form submit to a text feil called result.txt:

+        - Firstname
+        - Lastname
+        - Gender {* Male * Female}
+        - Date of Birth {Datetime}
+        - State of Origin {List of States}
+        - Qualification { List of Academic Qualificsation}
+        - Class of Degree {List of degrees}

+## Assignment for Day 2
     - Host the current project on aledoyportolio.top/yourname
     - Replicate the contact form submission on your Tanty Project
     - Host on the Tanty project on the same server aledoyportolio.top/yourname/tanty